Mosibi/Midea-heat-pump-ESPHome/README.md

 -add product code decode

--add status of heatpump as text descibed
+-add status of heatpump as text descibed -Register 200 Home Appliance Type

 -added functionality to reenable Heat DHW, Zone1, Zone2 after specific time elapsed when is manually turn off -values are www or homeassistant ready to enter and switch enabling these features

--Added Some default icons for homeassistant and web interface
+-Added all default icons for homeassistant and web interface

 -Change check Heat Pump Running to check internal pump_i rather than external_pump ;)